top of page

 _______________________

-*As evidenced by the surprising number of hard-liquor empties writer found in the dumpster shed during remedial recycling efforts in the early 2000s, when serving as volunteer caretaker/custodian.
+*As evidenced by the surprising number of hard-liquor empties writer found in the dumpster shed during remedial recycling efforts in the early 2000s when serving as volunteer caretaker/custodian.

 _______________________

 Historic trivia: the word 'SPA' was born as an acronym for the Latin phrase Salus Per Aquas, meaning "Health through water".
-Who knew?
+(Who knew?)

 Local free spirits briefly claimed the place a de facto free hippie summer camp after the then-gateless business operations ceased and personnel vanished between legal owners Whitney and Foggy.
-They were finally ordered off the grounds by an unpleasant ex-Marine packing a sidearm that Foggy brought in to scare them away.
-It was felt by those who'd loved place for decades and remembered mellower times that once the Goodpastures abandoned ship all the carefully built-up good will and loving care and open-minded, progressive spirit was erased.
+They were finally ordered off the grounds by an unpleasant ex-Marine packing a sidearm that Foggy had brought in to scare them off.
+It was felt by those who'd loved place for decades and remembered mellower times that once the Goodpastures abandoned ship all the carefully built-up good will and loving care and open-minded, progressive spirit was being erased.
 (Not unlike now; Springs history seems to be rhyming.)

 Iffy times